avrilcoghlan/LittleBookofRBioinformatics/src/installr.rst

 this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.

-For very helpful comments and suggestions for improvements, thank you very much to:
-Tony Burton, Richard A. Friedman, Duleep Samuel, R.Heberto Ghezzo, David Levine, Lavinia Gordon, Friedrich Leisch, and Phil Spector.

 Contact
 -------